The Figurine: Premiere

 The movie premiered in film festivals including The London African Film Festival, New York African Film Festival, Tokyo African Film Festival and Rotterdam International Film Festival.

 Golden Effects Pictures and Silverbird distributed the movie in Nigeria.

-It premiered in Lagos on 2 October 2009 and afterwards screened across Africa, Europe, America and Asia.
+It premiered in Lagos on 2 October 2009 and was afterwards screened across Africa, Europe, America and Asia.
 Releases were also subtitled in French with the title La Figurine as well as Spanish with the title Figurilla for the respective audiences.